 PFAS— per- and polyfluoroalkyl substances—are among the most pervasive environmental chemical contaminants known.
 They are extremely resistant to environmental degradation and they are ubiquitous in humans and the environment and will remain so for the foreseeable future.
 PFAS have been produced for over 60 years, but it is only in the last 20 years or so that their risk to human health has moved from suspect to recognized.
 High exposure can lead to various adverse human health effects including altered metabolic functions, liver toxicity, and obesity.

-Recent studies estimate greater than 47,000 tons of poly- and perfluoroalkyl substances (PFASs) have been released from consumer products into the environment over the past six decades.
+Recent studies estimate greater than 47,000 tons of PFAS have been released from consumer products into the environment over the past six decades.
 A large fraction of these releases remain concentrated at or around contaminated sites.

-Overall risks to human health associated with PFAS exposures near contaminated sites depend on their propensity for transport away from contaminated sites, lifetime in the environment, and the background levels of exposure from other sources such as consumer packaging and clothing.
-Diverse human exposure pathways can make exposure source identification difficult; this will be directly addressed by STEEP’s research through the fingerprinting of PFAS signatures in drinking water and fish.
+Overall risks to human health associated with PFAS exposures near contaminated sites depend on their propensity for transport away from contaminated sites, lifetime in the environment, and the background levels of exposure from other sources such as consumer packaging, clothing, and industrial textiles.
+Diverse human exposure pathways can make exposure source identification difficult; this is being directly addressed by STEEP’s research through the fingerprinting of PFAS signatures in drinking water and fish.